Forest was another Blazebirth Hall band, similar to and yet quite

 the background.
 In its own way, this also hearkens back to Filosofem.

-The production is very good, especially compared to the Branikald releases
+The production is very good, especially compared to the Branikald

-rather dull and not so clear or loud as to distract from the guitars.
+but are rather dull and not so clear or loud as to distract from the guitars.

-На Вечность has to be one of the most solid Black Metal albums
+На Вечность has to be one of the most solid black metal albums

 to emerge that whole year.
 At a time when bands like Darkthrone and Gorgoroth were in hibernation or long past their prime,